Probate Q&A Series

 • Unknown vs. unlocated heirs: If a person is known but you cannot find them, you may need different service steps than for truly unknown heirs.
 For distribution of a missing person’s share at estate closing, depositing with the clerk may be allowed, but that is separate from partition service requirements.

-• Children, incompetents, and unknown-address heirs require a GAL.
+• Children, incompetents, and some unknown or unlocated parties may require a GAL.
 Ask the clerk for appointments early to avoid delay.

-• Publication mistakes (wrong newspaper, missing 40-day defense window, or incomplete content) can invalidate service.
+• Publication mistakes (wrong newspaper, missing response window, or incomplete content) can invalidate service.
 Follow Rule 4 closely and file required affidavits.

 • Servicemembers Civil Relief Act affidavits are required before default if a respondent does not appear.
 File these to prevent delays.